Danilo Medina: President of the Dominican Republic

 His government aligned itself with that of the United States in international relations.
 On Venezuela, he refused to recognise President Nicolas Maduro and supported Juan Guaido, an opposition leader.
 He and other pro-US Caribbean leaders were summoned to a meeting with Donald Trump in March 2019 to define a common policy on the situation in Venezuela and China's "predatory economic practices".

 Following his term in office, Medina's family is currently being investigated for using political and family ties to accumulate wealth during his term as president.
 The process is being overseen by PEPCA (Government anti-corruption prosecution) and the Deputy Attorney General of the Dominican Republic.
 As of November 2020, the investigation moved into a new stage with the arrest of two of Medina's brothers.

 Ancestry

-According to genealogist Sinecio Ramírez Suazo, Danilo Medina is allegedly descended from Francisco del Rosario Sánchez, founding father of the Dominican Republic.
+According to genealogist Sinecio Ramírez Suazo, Danilo Medina is allegedly descended from Francisco del Rosario Sánchez, the founding father of the Dominican Republic.
 If true, Medina would be the first Dominican President descended from one of the Founding Fathers; however, genealogist Edwin Espinal argues that Medina's great-great-great-grandfather Dionisio Sánchez Herrera could not be the son of Juan Francisco Sánchez de Peña (Francisco del Rosario Sánchez's son) since Sánchez Herrera was born in 1840 and Sánchez de Peña in 1852.